rwfwuwx/11buddy-and-I/README.md

 ![11buddy_illustration_20220721_small](https://github.com/rwfwuwx/11buddy-and-I/assets/60617251/8522c03f-8a91-4b19-bc0a-1a5fda6ac0e6)

 #### Research - 'focus'
 Sounds great...
-However, you know, the publish or perish? **Buddy, what exactly can you do for me**.
+Well, you know, the 'publish or perish'? **Buddy, what exactly can you do for me**, hurry up.

 ...got it.
 Have a look at https://github.com/rwfwuwx/Xianglab-publication-code.